A person can learn a lot about the history of our state in the spray at Willamette Falls.

 Here, the Clackamas peoples and the Wasco, Warm Springs, Multnomah, Yakama, Molalla, Tualatin and other tribes fished and traded for salmon and lamprey.

 Above the falls, on the east bank, was a village called Canemah.
-Downstream, opposite the mouth of the Clackamas, stood an Indian town called Walamt (sounds like).
+Downstream, opposite the mouth of the Clackamas, stood an Indigenous town called Walamt.

 The Chief Factor of the Hudson's Bay Company built the first sawmill in 1829.
 In the 1840s and 1850s when the migration to Oregon was in full swing, all roads led to Willamette Falls.